Choosing the right housemates for second year of university

 Whether it’s keeping the noise down during deadlines and exams, having someone to chat through essay ideas, trudge to 9am lectures with or simply motivate you to study when Netflix is calling, your perfect housemates might be beside you in your lecture.

-I have nobody to live with in second year – what should I do?Whether you’re on your own or you’re on the hunt for an extra person or two, don’t suffer in silence.
+I have nobody to live with in second year – what should I do?Whether you’re on your own or on the hunt for an extra person or two, don’t suffer in silence.
 It might feel like you’re the only one who hasn’t got their housing for next year sorted, but you won’t be.

 Talk to your university